 Bangladesh country brief

 Bangladesh is a fertile alluvial plain on the delta of three main rivers, the Ganges, the Brahmaputra and the Meghna.
-The country covers an area of 144,000 square kilometres (which is about two-thirds the size of Victoria) and has a population of approximately 164.5 million, making it one of the world's most densely populated countries.
-Bangladesh is also one of the world's poorest countries — approximately 41per cent of the population live on less than $1 a day.
+The country covers an area of 144,000 square kilometres (which is about two-thirds the size of Victoria) and has a population of approximately 163.5 million, making it one of the world's most densely populated countries.
+Bangladesh is also one of the world's poorest countries – approximately 31.5 per cent of the population live below the poverty line.
 The tropical monsoons, with heavy summer rains, experienced in Bangladesh are generally accompanied by cyclones and floods, often with catastrophic consequences.

 Bangladesh has a rich cultural heritage with literature, poetry and music all playing important roles in Bangladesh society.
 Folk art is also very common, with weaving and complex needlework finding its roots in traditional Bengali culture.
-Over 80 per cent of Bangladeshis are Sunni Muslims and the state religion is Islam.
-Most of the rest of the population are Hindus (9.6 per cent), with other religious minorities including Buddhists and Christians also present.
+Over 85 per cent of Bangladeshis are Muslims and the state religion is Islam.
+Hindus make up 9.6 per cent of the population, with other religious minorities including Buddhists and Christians also present.

-Formerly East Pakistan after the 1947 British partition of India, the People's Republic of Bangladesh came into existence in 1971 after a 'war of liberation' from Pakistan.
+Formerly known as East Pakistan following the 1947 British partition of India, the People's Republic of Bangladesh came into existence in 1971 after a 'war of liberation' from Pakistan.
 Since then, Bangladesh has experienced considerable political instability.

-The Awami League (AL), ('awami' means 'people's') led by the independence leader Sheikh Mujibur Rahman formed the first government of Bangladesh.
+The Awami League (AL), ('awami' means 'people's'), led by the independence leader Sheikh Mujibur Rahman, formed the first government of Bangladesh.
 The AL's rule came to an end with the assassination of Sheikh Mujib (and most of his family) by military officers in August 1975.
-Following a period of coup and counter-coup, Major General Ziaur Rahman assumed control jointly with other officers in 1975 and independently from late 1976.
+Following a period of coup and counter-coup, Major General Ziaur Rahman (known as Zia) assumed control jointly with other officers in 1975 and independently from late 1976.
 Zia formed the Bangladesh Nationalist Party (BNP).
-He also was assassinated by military officers in 1981.
-Following a further period of instability, the then Chief of Army staff, Lt-General Hossain Mohammad Ershad, seized power in a bloodless coup in 1982.
-He established the Jatiya Party (JP — 'jatiya' means 'national').
+He was assassinated by military officers in 1981.
+Following a further period of instability, the then Chief of Army staff, Lt-General Hossain Mohammad Ershad, seized power in a bloodless coup in 1982 and established the Jatiya Party (JP – 'jatiya' means 'national').
 Election boycotts, general strikes and anti-government demonstrations were widespread throughout Ershad's rule, leading eventually to his resignation in 1990.

 In 1991 Bangladesh instituted a democratic parliamentary system of government, with a unicameral Parliament of 300 directly-elected members.
 The national Parliament serves a five-year term.
 The Head of State is the President who is elected by the national Parliament for a five-year term.
 Executive authority rests with the Prime Minister.